farberlab/starter-academic/content/authors/admin/_index.md

   url: "https://med.virginia.edu/cphg/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Geneticist and bone biologist.

 interests:
 - Bioinformatics and Genomics